kgar/foundry-vtt-tidy-5e-sheets/To Do/To Do.md

   - [x] src_scss\partials_variables.scss | imported directly
   - [x] src\css\tidy-icons.css | not in use / ignored
   - [x] images folder | added to public
-- [ ] Implement these money settings (if able, fold Lazy Money into Tidy 5e; else, figure out what API hooks are needed and then let Lazy Money do the heavy lifting)
+- [x] ~~Implement these money settings (if able, fold Lazy Money into Tidy 5e; else, figure out what API hooks are needed and then let Lazy Money do the heavy lifting)~~ No longer maintaining integration with lazy money.
+The maintainer plans to do it from their module.
-  - [ ] lazyMoneyIgnoreElectrum
+  - [x] lazyMoneyIgnoreElectrum
-  - [ ] lazyMoneyEnable
+  - [x] lazyMoneyEnable
-  - [ ] lazyMoneyChatLog
+  - [x] lazyMoneyChatLog
-  - [ ] lockMoneyChanges
+  - [x] lockMoneyChanges
-  - [ ] lazyMoneyAddConvert
+  - [x] lazyMoneyAddConvert
 - [ ] Retest and find issues now that it's in svelte mode
 - [ ] Put tab IDs in CONSTANTS and propagate across the system.
 - [ ] Spellbook Grid - add charges to the bottom left of the grid panel